cseljatib/cseljatib.github.io2/research.md

 * __Biometrics__.
 Applied statistics to ecology and natural resources.

 * __Forest ecosystem modelling__.
-Tree and stand level growth models, as well as tree allometry.
+Tree and stand-level growth models,
+as well as tree allometry.

 * __Ecological modelling and statistical ecology__.
 System dynamics, differential equations, statistical inference.

 * __Applied statistics__.
-Spatial statistics, sampling, estimation from remote sensed images.
+Spatial statistics, sampling, estimation from remotely sensed images.

 ## Research projects

-I am currently working in a couple of research projects, as well as I have been involved in several ones.
-[Our current ongoing research projects can be found here](./resproj.md)
+I am currently working on a couple of research projects, which can be found in the following [link](./resproj.md)